JosephEoff/josepheoff.github.io/_posts/2020-03-14-howtosolder-13soldersmdic.md

 categories: [blog]
 mathjax: false
 ---
-Any IC that has pins or pads that you can see, you can solder.
+Any SMD IC that has pins or pads that you can see, you can solder.

 <sub>[HowTo: Solder by hand - Table of Contents](howtosolder-toc)</sub>